-SELF-CARE FOR BLACK WOMEN IN LEADERSHIP PROGRAM
+SELF-CARE FOR BLACK WOMEN IN LEADERSHIP PROGRAM (BAY AREA)

 What would it feel like to participate in a healing circle of Black women leaders where you could rest, rejuvenate, and create daily practices to support yourself for the long run?

 What would it feel like to be in a space that focuses on YOU—the wholeness of who you are—and how that benefits not only you, but your organizations, communities, and families, as well?

 Imagine a space where you are asked what you need around self-care and then imagine that you are heard.
 How would it feel to be in a creative and safe space where there is no need to censor how you feel or what you want to say?
 Imagine a space where intergenerational wisdom is shared and there is no need to justify your feelings or comfort fragility.

 Now, in the midst of a pandemic that disproportionately affects Black people, continued police brutality, and uprisings calling for justice and liberation, we believe centering community and self-care is critical.

 This is a space for Black women in nonprofit or movement spaces who are located in the Bay Area.
 We define leadership expansively: "leadership" isn't limited to an organizational role.

 CompassPoint’s five-part series is a learning community tailored for Black women in leadership.
 This community is designed to support you in developing self-care practices grounded in ancestral resilience, creating a long-term plan for personal sustainability, and connecting with a supportive network of fellow Black women in leadership.

 Please make sure you can attend all dates before registering!